natvernier/ai-trend-radar-lab/linkedin-trend-radar/linkedin-feed-as-radar.md

 The output is not automatically a LinkedIn post.

-A post may come later through the LinkedIn Bridge.
+A post may come later through the LinkedIn Bridge, or through another approved publication workflow.

 ## Handoffs

 The LinkedIn Trend Radar connects to the wider four-repo system.
+It can also map to internal governance, content, strategy or research systems.

 ```txt
 Signal detected